mythril-forge/homebrew-spells/spells/level-1/destroy-water.md

 You destroy up to seven chunks of ice or snow within range.
 Each chunk of ice must fit within a 1-foot cube.

 ## At Higher Levels
-When you cast this spell using a spell slot of 2nd level or higher, you destroy 50 additional gallons of water for each slot level above 1st.
-In addition, you can destroy seven more cubes of ice for each additional slot level.
-The size of the cube in which you can destroy fog and steam also increases by 40 feet in length for each slot level above 1st.
+When you cast this spell using a spell slot of 2nd level or higher, you effectively gain the benefits of casting it one additional time at 1st level for each slot level above 1st.

 ---